DamienFr/RoHO/README.md

 This study has been possible only thanks to the very large number of scientists in originating and submitting labs who have readily made available SARS-CoV-2 assemblies to the research community.
 They are listed in originating-laboratories.txt and submitting-laboratories.txt files.

-A test dataset with no copyright issue will be provided in order to get the scripts running
+A test dataset with no copyright issue will hopefully be provided in a few days in order to get the scripts running